compromise-evident/pqML/README.md

 </p>

 That's right, a 5-deep 5,000-wide HL architecture gets 96% correct on test-ezMNIST.txt.
-You'll need that for the monster numbers.
+And you'll need a big model for the monster numbers.
 A depth-to-width of 1:1k seems to work best.

 <br>
 <br>